-20 Capital management
+22 Capital management

 The Company manages its capital to ensure that it will be able to continue as a going concern (Note 1) while maximizing the return to stakeholders through the optimization of the debt and equity.
 The Company manages capital through its operating and financial budgeting and forecasting processes on a regular basis.
-The Company reviews its working capital and future cash flow forecasts which are reviewed and approved by the Board of Directors.
+The Company's working capital and future cash flow forecasts are prepared by management and reviewed and approved by the Board of Directors.
 The Company continually makes strategic and financial adjustments according to market conditions to meet its objectives.